sopra-fs24-group-08/sopra-fs24-group-08-client/contributions.md

 - Review Task list and update what is done and what has to be done on Git ->   Work on open tasks
 - Finalize Translation Service after getting feedback from the Group.

+## 02.05-09.05

+**Jingxuan Tian**

+Done list
+- Edit the backend and frontend for game session and merge with refactored code. #89
+- Figured out how to make an external database. #88

+Todo List
+- Write test for game service.
+- Test the code, update the tutorial video

+**Zixian Pang**

+Done List

+Todo List

+**Yiyang Chen**

+Done list

+Todo List

+**David Tanner**

+Done List:
+Implemented the Progress Bar but we have decided in the end to not use it, since getting into a game takes 1 second max.
+Did the business logic for the surrender mechanic in the backend, had adapted the frontend so that it works properly in e3cc69f and prior code.
+Fully implemented WS, added better error handling and exceptions to allow easier debugging.Added some WS and GameService tests.
+Client: #42 #43 Finished.
+Refactored KittyCards so that not every single component is shoved into the same tsx file :  7cd9251.

+Todo List:
+Will have to adapt surr feature and double check that everything works as planned now with our newly adapted merge-main/refactoring, won’t take long.
+Continue with creating tests.

+**Luis Schmid**

+Done List:

+Todo List: